sathya119/sathya119.github.io/content/notes/Carnatic Music Theory.md

 >Not to brag :P I have learned Carnatic Music (singing and theory) for 17+ years.
 Hence, there is some credibility in what I speak.

-Nevertheless, if you know you way around Carnatic Music and find something wrong, please do reach out to me so that I can correct it!
+Nevertheless, if you know your way around Carnatic Music and find something wrong, please do reach out to me so that I can correct it!

 Let’s jump right in!
 You can check out [[Carnatic Music]] for some non-theoretical stuff and for more about the history and other jazz.